San7o/hive-operator/README.md

       pod: my-pod
       namespace: hive-security
       label:
       - key: security-level
         value: high
 ```

-You can select match conditions to filter which pods to monitor
+You can select match conditions to filter which pods to monitor for a
-for a specific policy.
-If none are specified, all pods are considered.
+specific policy.
+All the match fields are optional.
+If none are
-The operator will log accesses to standard output with meaningful
+specified, all pods are selected.
+The operator will log accesses to
-information.
+standard output with meaningful information.

+Please, read the [USAGE](./docs/USAGE.md) document to learn how to
+use the operator in more detail.

 # Development

 Please read the [DEVELOPMENT](./docs/DEVELOPMENT.md) and
 [TESTING](./docs/TESTING.md) documents to get started on Hive's
 developement.

-Read the [DESIGN](./docs/DESIGN.md) document to learn
+The [DESIGN](./docs/DESIGN.md) document contains all the information
-how the operator works.

-# Status

-Pleas read the [status](./docs/status.org) document for information
+about the internals of the operator.

+The [status](./docs/status.org) contains information about the current
-about future work.
+status of development and future work.